lunchboxer/spelling-master/src/lib/level3-glossary.md

 war
 : Armed conflict between nations.
 "They studied the Civil War in school."

-wasn't
+wasn’t
 : Was not.
-"I wasn't talking during class, honest."
+"I wasn’t talking during class, honest."

 watch
 : Look at closely, observe over time.
 "I like to watch the ducks in the pond."